Get 50% off your first two months of accountancy heaven!

-In both cases, the judge will consider whether the ‘injustice’ of requiring you to repay the money is greater than the ‘injustice’ to your employer of not receiving it.
-They’ll also consider what you’ve done with the money and how much effort you’ve made to report the overpayment, whether you received payslips (legally it is one of your employment rights that you should receive an itemised payslip).
-In making a decision, the court may ask the employee to repay some, all or none of the money and will consider how easily you could achieve your employer’s repayment requirements.
+In both cases, the judge will consider whether the ‘injustice’ of requiring an employee to repay the money is greater than the ‘injustice’ to the employer of not receiving the overpayment back.
+They’ll also consider what the employee has done with the money and how much effort the employee made to initially report the overpayment, whether the employee had received payslips (legally it is one of your employment rights that you should receive an itemised payslip).
+In making a decision, the court may ask the employee to repay some, all or none of the money and will consider how easily the employee could achieve the employer’s repayment requirements.

 In some cases, it might be practical for the employer to consider writing off part of the overpayment rather than become involved in legal proceedings to recover the full amount.

-If you’ve now left the employer where the overpayment occurred, it’s obviously a slightly different situation as your former employer is unable to make a deduction from your wages.
-If, at some time after you’ve left employment, your former employer contacts you claiming that you owe them money that was overpaid in your former employment, what will happen?
-This will depend on what was written in your old employment contract.
+If the employee has now left the employer where the overpayment occurred, it’s obviously a slightly different situation as the former employer is unable to make a deduction from the employee’s wages.
+If, after you’ve left employment, your former employer contacts you claiming that you owe them money that was overpaid in your former employment, what will happen?
+This will depend on what was written in your original employment contract with the employer.

 Some contracts state that, if an employee still owes their employer money when they leave their employment that couldn’t be recovered from final wages, the amount owed becomes a civil debt.
-If there’s no contractual provision to treat the alleged overpayment as a civil debt, the employer may have considerable difficulty in enforcing payment if you refuse to cooperate.
+If there’s no contractual wording that says an alleged overpayment is a civil debt, the employer may have considerable difficulty in enforcing payment if the ex-employee refuses to cooperate.
 In either situation, it is probably important that the ex-employee obtains advice from an organisation providing support in legal or employment matters.

-Overpayments for freelancers are made more complicated due to tax/VAT/accountancy implications, and it’s something you may want to take advice from your accountant about.
+Overpayments for freelancers can be made more complicated due to tax/VAT/accountancy requirements or implications, and it’s something you may want to take advice from your own accountant about.